ai2cm/fv3net/README.md

 configure to refer to it.
 You can check this be running `kubectl get node` and see if this printout is the same as it was on the GKE cluster.
-If succesful, the commands above will start a docker registry process inside of the cluster than can be used by kuberentes pods.
+If succesful, the commands above will start a docker registry process inside of the cluster than can be used by kubernetes pods.
 By default the network address for this registry is `localhost:32000`.
 To build and push all the docker images to this local repository run